 - Downtown Frederick Facade Improvement Program - In partnership with the Downtown Frederick Partnership and the Maryland Department of Housing and Community Development, eligible businesses may receive a 1:1 match on qualified exterior facade improvements.
 For details, contact the Downtown Frederick Partnership at 301-698-8118.

 - Golden Mile Facade Improvement Program - In partnership with the Golden Mile Alliance and the Maryland Department of Housing and Community Development, eligible businesses may receive a 1:1 match on qualified exterior facade improvements.
-For details, contact the Golden Mile Alliance at firstname.lastname@example.org.
+For details, contact the Golden Mile Alliance.

 - East Frederick Facade Improvement Program - In partnership with East Frederick Rising and the Maryland Department of Housing and Community Development, eligible businesses may receive a 1:1 match on qualified exterior facade improvements.
 For details, contact the Department of Economic Development at 301-600-6360.

-- State of Maryland Finance Programs - The Maryland Department of Commerce offers numerous finance programs and tax credits for businesses.
-For specific questions on Department of Commerce programs, contact Tamar Osterman, Senior Business Development Representative, at 443-902-4487 or email@example.com.
+- State of Maryland Incentives for Businesses - The Maryland Department of Commerce offers numerous finance programs and tax credits for businesses.
+For specific questions on Department of Commerce programs, contact Tamar Osterman, Senior Business Development Representative for Western Maryland, at 443-902-4487.

 - Maryland Venture Fund - The Maryland Venture Fund (MVF) provides seed and early-stage investments in innovative companies across numerous industry sectors, including cybersecurity, software, communications, healthcare IT, and more.
 Contact the MVF for more information.